 If you must go for more than four prongs, ensure that they are as thin as possible; this way, they will not steal the show from the real gem.
 But going for fewer and thinner prongs is not enough.
 It is also important to ensure that they are designed from mirror-bright metals.

 7. Look for Cluster or Halo Settings

 On the settings, you should opt for the most strategic design that offers maximum prominence to the diamond.
 Halo settings have always been a preference for many, especially those who desire a large centerpiece diamond.
 In these settings, a halo of smaller pavé stones surrounds the center stone.
 Experts believe a halo setting can make your diamond appear up to 1.5 times larger.
 Also, as you may expect, this can save you hundreds of dollars that you might otherwise spend increasing the carat weight.

 In addition to halo ring designs, you may also consider cluster settings.
 In the latter, stones of nearly equal sizes are grouped.
 Besides creating an illusion of size, cluster settings can also be customized into different shapes, such as a sunburst or a flower.
 Moreover, they are ideal for people with smaller hands or fingers.

 8. Look for an Optical Illusion

 Some jewelers may include a magnifying material at the base of the setting where a diamond would be mounted.
 The material absorbs as much light as possible and reflects it on the diamond.
-As such, the diamond appears deceptively larger than it really is.
-The only problem with this trick is that such materials can lose their luster over time.
-And polishing them would require dismounting the diamond.
+As such, the diamond appears deceptively larger than it is.
+The only problem with this trick is that such materials can lose their luster over time; polishing them would require dismounting the diamond.

 The size and weight of diamonds affect their prices and overall brilliance.
 When looking for a large diamond, most shoppers would naturally go for higher carat weights.
-But as we’ve highlighted above, there are numerous ways you can enhance the size of your diamond without necessarily shelling out extra bucks on more carats.
+But as we have highlighted above, there are numerous ways you can enhance the size of your diamond without necessarily shelling out extra bucks on more carats.